 To the second point, a non-positive P3 trial that bypassed P2 may be less capable of changing expert opinion.
 This is because the non-positive result could be due to an ineffective treatment or the lack of intervention ensemble optimization.
 One review of go/no go decisions in CNS development said it well: “from a scientific perspective, its optimal only to make “Go” decisions when one is clear that results of a study will prove interpretable about the potential of an intervention in the absence of a positive finding.”53

-Bypassing a P2 trial may be associated with diminished benefit and/or higher risk for patients participating in P3 trials.
-For example our paper investigating P2 bypass in oncologic drug development found that patients in P3 trials that were not supported by P2 trials had significantly worse survival outcomes.65 In addition, a P3 trial investigating Verubecestat to treat Alzheimer’s disease bypassed P2 and had significantly worse cognitive outcomes and safety profiles in the experimental arm.64
+In addition, a P3 trial investigating Verubecestat to treat Alzheimer’s disease bypassed P2 and had significantly worse cognitive outcomes and safety profiles in the experimental arm.64

 Write a concluding sentence here.